What is Vegetable Tanned Leather?

-It is a considerably slower process taking anywhere between 3-14 months to produce and is considerably more environmentally friendly.
+It is a considerably slower process taking anywhere between 3-14 months to produce.

-Because it does not lend itself to mass production, only 10% of leather in the world is produced in this way.
+Because it doesn't lend itself to mass production, only 10% of leather in the world is produced in this way.

 The result is a product that retains more of the original texture of the skin with superior strength to its chrome-tanned counterpart.

 It also helps retain more of the natural oils that contribute to keeping the leather soft and flexible.
 These oils contribute to the way vegetable tanned leather darkens over time and develops the signature patina synonymous with quality leather goods.